TodePond/TodePondDotCom/wikiblogardenite/normal-gender-feelings/readme.md

 Just like our hunger and temperature feelings, we often don't notice our gender feelings unless something is wrong.

-When you are at a "normal" temperature, you don't feel much at all— Or rather, you do feel something and what you feel is "normal".
+When we are at a "normal" temperature, we don't feel much at all— Or rather, we do feel something and what we feel is "normal".

-When you are at a "normal" level of hunger, you might not notice your hunger feelings, or how hungry you are or not.
-You [just](https://www.todepond.com/wikiblogarden/better-computing/just/) feel normal.
+When we are at a "normal" level of hunger, we might not notice our hunger feelings, or how hungry we are or not.
+We [just](https://www.todepond.com/wikiblogarden/better-computing/just/) feel normal.

 *It goes without saying that every human on earth should be entitled to normal hunger and temperature feelings.*